Russia Arrests 3,300 During Wide Protests Backing Navalny

 The Russian Foreign Ministry rejected Blinken’s call as a “crude interference in Russia’s internal affairs” and accused Washington of trying to destabilize the situation in the country by backing the protests.

-On Sunday, police detained over 3,300 people at protests held in cities across Russia’s 11 time zones, according to OVD-Info, a group that monitors political arrests.
+On Sunday, police detained more than 4,500 people at protests in cities nationwide, according to OVD-Info, a group that monitors political arrests, surpassing some 4,000 detentions at the demonstrations across Russia on Jan.
+23.

 In Moscow, authorities introduced unprecedented security measures in the city center, closing subway stations near the Kremlin, cutting bus traffic and ordering restaurants and stores to stay closed.

 Navalny’s team initially called for Sunday’s protest to be held on Moscow’s Lubyanka Square, home to the main headquarters of the Federal Security Service, which Navalny claims was responsible for his poisoning.
-Facing police cordons around the square, the protest shifted to other central squares and streets.
+Facing police cordons around the square, the protest then shifted to other central squares and streets.

+“I’m not afraid, because we are the majority,” said Leonid Martynov, who took part in the protest.
+“We mustn’t be scared by clubs because the truth is on our side.”

-At some point, crowds of demonstrators walked toward the Matrosskaya Tishina prison where Navalny is being held.
+At one point, crowds of demonstrators walked toward the Matrosskaya Tishina prison where Navalny is being held.
 They were met by phalanxes of riot police who pushed the march back and chased protesters through courtyards, detaining scores and beating some with clubs.
-Still, protesters continued to march around the Russian capital, zigzagging around police cordons.
+Still, demonstrators continued to march around the Russian capital, zigzagging around police cordons.

-Nearly 900 people were detained in Moscow, including Navalny’s wife, Yulia, who joined the protest.
+In Moscow, 1,450 people were detained, including Navalny’s wife, Yulia.
 “If we keep silent, they will come after any of us tomorrow,” she said on Instagram before turning out to protest.

-Several thousand marched across Russia’s second-largest city of St. Petersburg, and occasional scuffles erupted as some demonstrators pushed back police who tried to make detentions.
-Nearly 600 were arrested.
+Several thousand people marched across Russia’s second-largest city of St. Petersburg, chanting “Down with the czar!” and occasional scuffles erupted as some demonstrators pushed back police who tried to make detentions.
+Nearly 1,000 were arrested.

-Some of the biggest rallies were held in Novosibirsk in eastern Siberia and Yekaterinburg in the Urals.
+Some of the biggest rallies were held in Novosibirsk and Krasnoyarsk in eastern Siberia and Yekaterinburg in the Urals.

 “I do not want my grandchildren to live in such a country,” said 55-year-old Vyacheslav Vorobyov, who turned out for a rally in Yekaterinburg.
 “I want them to live in a free country.”